espressomd/espresso/doc/tutorials/polymers/NotesForTutor.md

-# Part 1: Brownian motion and polymer theory
+# Polymer theory and Brownian motion of a polymer in a fluid

 ## Physical learning goals

 * Getting a short introduction to the Flory theory of polymers
-* Learning the basics of Brownian motion
-* Modeling the Brownian motion of a spherical object
-* Calculating the diffusion coefficient of a spherical object

-# Part 2: Brownian motion of a polymer in a fluid

-## Physical learning goals

 * Modeling the Brownian motion of a polymer
 * Learning about the hydrodynamic radius, radius of gyration, end-to-end distance
 * Reproducing theoretical results of the Flory theory of polymers